gohugoio/hugoDocs/content/en/hosting-and-deployment/hosting-on-azure.md

 toc: true
 ---

-[Azure Static Web Sites] is a service that automatically builds and deploys full stack web apps to Azure from a Git repository, using [GitHub Actions] or [Azure DevOps].
+[Azure Static Web Apps] is a service that automatically builds and deploys full stack web apps to Azure from a Git repository, using [GitHub Actions] or [Azure DevOps].

 _The following documentation covers how to use GitHub Actions for the deployment.
 If you are using Azure DevOps, follow the Microsoft documentation._